-As many schools begin to rely on increasing numbers of standardized tests (and the ever-present temptation to begin teaching to those tests), St. Andrew's-Sewanee believes in more meaningful assessments.
-Students receive frequent opportunities to “strut their stuff" whether it is on traditional tests and papers, on group projects, exhibitions or presentations.
+SAS students receive frequent opportunities to “strut their stuff" whether it is on traditional tests and papers, group projects, exhibitions, or presentations.
 After all, when was the last time your work required you to “bubble in" your responses?
 Teachers provide students and parents with meaningful feedback through a combination of grades, qualitative comments, and opportunities to see presentations and final projects.

 The academic year is divided into semesters, and grade reports or comments are sent to parents eight times a year.
 The grading scale is 0-100.

 The SAS Upper School uses a combined 45-minute/90-minute schedule format which is designed to facilitate a hands-on learning environment.
 Upper School classes meet three times weekly (two 90-minute periods and one 45-minute period).
 Science classes are built around laboratory and field experiences that are easily integrated with instruction in the longer class periods.

 Students whose grades require it must attend required work periods.
 Residential students have required evening study hours and may be required to attend Supervised Study Hall.
 Students often meet with teachers by appointment or at the teacher's request during work periods during the day or during evenings or weekends.